-Their sofas are also really popular because they are extremely comfortable and well-constructed.
-In fact, all the beds and sofas are hand made in Long Eaton in Derbyshire which is the heart of the British upholstery making industry.
+Their sofas are also really popular because they are incredibly comfortable and well-constructed.
+All the beds and sofas are hand made in Long Eaton in Derbyshire, which is the heart of the British upholstery making industry.
 With a growing library of one hundred and fifty upholstery fabrics, from Designers Guild, Romo and Ian Mankin, you’ll be spoilt for choice.
-You’ll find modern interpretations of classic and mid-century modern settee shapes along with current corner sofas.
-I’ve picked out the Pudding which is in this amazing burnt orange plush velvet.
-Those feather wrapped foam seat cushions look just so plump that you want to fling yourself right down.
+You’ll find modern interpretations of classic and mid-century modern settee shapes along with contemporary corner sofas.
+I’ve picked out the Pudding which is upholstered in this fantastic burnt orange plush velvet.
+That feather wrapped foam seat cushions look just so plump that you want to fling yourself right down.
 Available as an armchair, love seat (that’s a big armchair for two people to snuggle up on!) and a small, medium and large sofa – £795-1395.

-The Conker Dining Table is quite cool with a concrete looking top which is made from a tough resin so you can wipe it down easily enough and it’s lightweight.
-This industrial style top rests upon an oak base using sustainably sourced timber for a pleasing ascetic.
+The Conker Dining Table is quite cool with a concrete looking top which is made from a sturdy resin so you can wipe it down easily enough and it’s lightweight.
+This industrial-style top rests upon an oak base using sustainably sourced timber for a pleasing ascetic.
 It comes in medium, large and extra-large sizes – £745-895.
 You can team this with matching benches called Budge.
-These have a cross effect on the legs which adds decorative interest and makes the seat sturdy.
+These have a cross effect on the legs, which adds decorative interest and makes the seat sturdy.
 The sizes come in medium, large and extra-large to coordinate with the tables – £295-375.

 Conker Dining Table with Budge Benches

-My final item is this space saving Birdie Shelving Unit which is a neat wall organiser with a drop down shelf for your laptop.
-It’s a great idea for anyone with a small apartment or living in a bed sit.
+My final item is this space-saving Birdie Shelving Unit which is a neat wall organiser with a drop-down shelf for your laptop.
+It’s an excellent idea for anyone with a small apartment or living in a bedsit.
 These are handmade with a steel frame in a gunmetal finish for a vintage vibe.
 It comes with organiser compartments which you can remove if you so wish – £295.

 Birdie Shelving Unit